Physical Activity and the Cancer Patient

-Too much rest can lead to loss of body function, muscle weakness, and reduced range of motion in someone with a chronic illness.
+Too much rest can lead to loss of body function, muscle weakness, and reduced range of motion.
 So today, many cancer care teams are urging their patients to be as physically active as possible during cancer treatment.
-And now, many people are learning about the advantages of being physically active after treatment as well.
+Many people are learning about the advantages of being physically active after treatment, too.

 Ways regular exercise may help you during cancer treatment

 - Keep or improve your physical abilities (how well you can use your body to do things)

 - Improve balance, lower risk of falls and broken bones

 - Keep muscles from wasting due to inactivity

 - Lessen the risk of osteoporosis (weak bones that are more likely to break)

 - Improve blood flow to your legs and lower the risk of blood clots